Selected Passages from Hungarian-Ottoman Wars

 Ottoman soldiers

-As for the “Rác” people, there was a rather bloody conflict not just after the Battle of Mohács in 1526 when Szapolyai had to stop their revolt but also in 1704 when they attacked the southern territories of Hungary, right before the War of Independence of Prince Ferenc II Rákóczi.
+When Hungary was “liberated” by the Habsburgs in 1699, most of the surviving “Turks” of Hungary stayed here and were Christianised, eventually becoming Hungarian.
+As for the “Rác” people, there was a rather bloody conflict not only after the Battle of Mohács in 1526, when Szapolyai had to put down their revolt but also in 1704, when they attacked the southern territories of Hungary, just before Prince Rákóczi Ferenc II’s War of Independence.

 The Cumans in Hungary